 - Hat or helmet.
 Remember, helmets are included with all rentals.
 Helmets are strongly encouraged.
 They're warm, comfy, safe, and all the cool kids are wearing them!

-- Warm, dry socks - No cotton.
-Wear only one pair of socks.
+- Warm, dry socks - Wear only one pair of socks.
 No cotton, really, it holds moisture and freezes quickly!